-Individual culpability (Regulation 20)
+Individual culpability (Regulation 22)

 We note this Regulation includes references to directors and other officers of limited companies, and to members of Limited Liability Partnerships.
-These entities are exempt from the Regulations but appear to be subject to Regulations 12, 13 and 18.
+These entities are exempt from the Regulations but appear to be subject to Regulations 14, 15 and 20.
 We consider it likely that many of these "exempt" entities will think that the Regulations do not apply to them at all, particularly as they are subject to another regime and are therefore, in theory at least, already fully disclosed.
 We consider that this is another area which may give rise to inadvertent breaches of the Regulations.

-Notification of Keeper on event of death, winding up or dissolution (Regulation 21)
+Notification of Keeper on event of death, winding up or dissolution (Regulation 23)

-It is of concern that the failure of an executor to notify the Keeper of the death of an individual who is a recorded person or an associate is to be a criminal offence.
-The winding up of an individual's estate generally deals with the personal assets of that individual.
-The executor may have no knowledge of the deceased's business affairs.
+We welcome the removal of the criminal offence in circumstances where an executor fails to notify the Keeper of the death of an individual who is a recorded person or an associate or in the event of the winding up or dissolution of a non-natural person who is an associate.
+As we previously noted, the winding up of an individual's estate generally deals with the personal assets of that individual and an executor may have no knowledge of the deceased's business affairs.
 The existence of the deceased's details on the Register may be unknown to the executor.
-We consider that there would be merit in considering the terms of this Regulation, particularly in relation to the creation of an offence, in light of the likely circumstances that will apply in many cases.
+While we welcome the removal of the criminal offence provisions in these circumstances, we note the potential for there to be practical challenges around ensuring that the necessary notifications are given.